plutomi/plutomi/troubleshooting.md

 > Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?

 Make sure Docker is actually running lol

+> Uploaded file must be a non-empty zip

+Delete `cdk.out/cache`
+Usually happens when stop a deployment half way.
+See also: https://github.com/aws/aws-cdk/issues/12536